ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 The script use file system wallet to store the identites.
 It creates a wallet as per the path specified in ".wallet" field in the connection profile.
 By default, ".wallet" field is initalized with '{orgname}', which means a folder named '{orgname}' is created in the current directory to store the identities.
 If you want to create wallet at some other path, modify ".wallet" field in the connection profile before running enroll admin user command.

 #### Register and enroll New User
-Execute below command to register new user
+Execute below command to register and enroll new user.
+This command executes registerUser.js to register and enroll the user.
+It saves the generated user identity in the wallet.
 ```
 npm run registerUser --username $USER_IDENTITY
 ```
-This command executes registerUser.js to register and enroll the user.
-It uses the admin user identity to issue register the user.
+*Please note that it uses the admin user identity to issue register command for the new user.
+Hence, it is mandatory to enroll the admin user before issuing this command.
+Otherwise, this command will fail.*

-It stores user identity in the wallet created as described here.

 <a name="chaincode"></a>
 ## Chaincode operation: